 Lol, no. You did not read the headline wrong.
 Geekbench bans Samsung flagships for cheating.

 A bit of introduction is needed here and I’ll oblige.
-Geekbench are one of the world’s foremost benchmark testing companies.
+Geekbench is one of the world’s foremost benchmark testing companies.
 They have a list of tests that they use on smartphones.
-These tests tend to mimic real world usage.
-The aim of these tests is to see how powerful a phone is and how it’ll hold up in real life use.
+These tests tend to mimic real-world usage.
+These tests aim to see how powerful a phone is and how it’ll hold up in real-life use.

-Geekbench are very well respected worldwide for their credibility and fairness.
-Geekbench tests and benchmarks smartphones, PCs (desktops and laptops) as well as servers.
-In fact, Geekbench scores are a very potent marketing tool.
+Geekbench is very well respected worldwide for its credibility and fairness.
+They test and benchmark smartphones, PCs (desktops and laptops) as well as servers.
+Geekbench scores are a very potent marketing tool.
 Thus the company has a reputation to protect.

 Samsung has threatened to bring that reputation to ruin.
 How so?